The master of illusion and perception manipulation, reveals his story and some of his secrets in Tricks of the Mind.

 I usually skip the preface, or at best skim it because I am in a hurry to draw out the best a book has to offer.
 Derren's preface to this book is written in such a provocative manner, I read it word for word.
 I guess that he chose this style for this part of the book, on purpose.

-Can you believe that a magician, operating a card trick, directly in front of you, could so manipulate your attention so that he or she could place a card under your glass, and the glasses of your colleagues, sitting at the same table, without you or any of the others noticing?
+Can you believe that a magician who is operating a card trick directly in front of you, can manipulate your attention so that he or she can place a card under your glass, and the glasses of your colleagues, sitting at the same table, without you or any of the others noticing?

 If someone did this you could be forgiven believing that some unfathomable magical power had been used.
-For those involved in demonstrating clever technology, this ability - to distract observers - would come in very handy when the demonstration inevitably goes wrong.
+For those involved in demonstrating clever technology, this ability - to distract observers - would come in very handy when demonstrations inevitably go wrong.

-If you feel that understanding human psychology and how people perceive the world would help you to do a better job then you should read this book.
+If you feel that understanding human psychology and how people perceive the world would help you to do a better job then you should read Tricks of the Mind.
 If you only read for pleasure and have an interest in how your perceptions might be manipulated by unscrupulous salespeople, then read this book.